Vitable Review

 Taking the Vitable vitamins

-One of the major lessons I learnt from taking 5 vitamins a day is… that I hate swallowing tablets!
+One of the major lessons I learned from taking 5 vitamins a day is… that I hate swallowing tablets!
 This can’t be a unique problem for just me, so I was disappointed to find that Vitable provide no advice/guidance on the best way to take the vitamins without it feeling uncomfortable.
 If you’re not a fan of taking tablets, then a Vitable subscription may not be for you.

 Did I feel any better after 30 days?